manab108/BullDozer-Price-Prediction-project/README.md

 # Predicting Bull-dozer price using machine learning

-This machine learing and data science project makes an attempt to build a machine learning model capable of predicting the sala price of a bull-dozer based on certain parameters.
+This machine learing and data science project makes an attempt to build a machine learning model capable of predicting the sale price of a bull-dozer based on certain parameters.

 We'r going to take the following approach:
 1. Problem definition